naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 Title: Understanding lifetimes in Rust
 Author: Vineet Naik
-Date: 2024-06-21
+Date: 2024-07-14
 Tags: rust
 Category: programming
 Summary: A practical example to understand the concept of lifetimes and lifetime specifiers/parameters in Rust
 Status: published

-This article is meant for those who have some familiarity with Rust but are still trying to wrap their head around lifetimes.
+This article is meant for Rust beginners who are trying to wrap their head around lifetimes.
 I don't claim to be an expert on this topic.
-I am also new to rust in the sense that there are many things about the language that I still haven't internalized.
-But at this point I feel comfortable reading and writing code with lifetimes and it doesn't hinder my productivity.
+I am also new to the language in the sense that there are many things about rust that I still haven't internalized.
+But at this point, I feel comfortable reading and writing code with lifetimes and it doesn't hinder my productivity.

 I got the idea for this article while working on [tapestry](https://github.com/naiquevin/tapestry).
 I encountered a situation where a small change to a function necessitated the use of explicit lifetimes.
-It seemed like a perfect example to demonstrate the concept of lifetimes.
-I'll be using a similar but much simpler problem statement for this article.
+It seemed like a perfect example to demonstrate the concept.
+I'll be using a similar but much simpler problem statement in this article.

 Let's say we are implementing some kind of a static site generator in which the user can write different kind of posts using different